rei/rei-cedar-docs/docs/components/tooltip/README.md

 # Overview

 CdrTooltip is a wrapper component that accepts a trigger element and tooltip content.
 When the trigger element is hovered or focused, the tooltip content is rendered.
 Event bindings between the trigger and the tooltip are set up automatically.
-The tooltip will dynamically update it's `position` property to ensure that it renders on screen, though this functionality can be disabled by setting `autoPosition` to `false`.
+The tooltip will dynamically update its `position` property to ensure that it renders on screen, though this functionality can be disabled by setting `autoPosition` to `false`.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrTooltip"
 :sandbox-data="$page.frontmatter.sandboxData" >